TelemetryHarbor/harbor-docs/docs/getting-started/sdk-overview.md

 1.  **Install the SDK**: Use your language's package manager (e.g., `pip` for Python, `npm` for JavaScript).
 2.  **Import the Client**: Import the necessary classes into your project.
-3.  **Initialize the Client**: Provide your Telemetry Harbor API endpoint and API key.
+3.  **Initialize the Client**: Provide your Harbor Scale API endpoint and API key.
 4.  **Create Data**: Instantiate data model objects with your `time`, `ship_id`, `cargo_id`, and `value`.
-5.  **Send Data**: Call the appropriate method to send your data to Telemetry Harbor.
+5.  **Send Data**: Call the appropriate method to send your data to Harbor Scale.

 For detailed instructions and code examples, refer to the documentation for each specific SDK.